What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Wear Something That You Can Keep On For The Next 24 Hours

 It’s no joke that bags get lost.
 A few years ago in Athens, I was without my bags for 24 hours.
-Luckily, I had on a decent outfit and had essential make-up with me in my carry-on bag.
-Think before you get on the plane in that tracksuit.
+Luckily, I had on a decent outfit and essential makeup in my carry-on bag.
+Think before you make up your mind on the plane in that tracksuit.

 Wear Clothes That Don’t Restrict You